TrestleAdmin/trestle/README.md

 | *trestle-auth-otp* | 2FA/OTP user authentication | [GitHub](https://github.com/McRipper/trestle-auth-otp) \| [RubyGems](https://rubygems.org/gems/trestle-auth-otp) |

+## Development

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information on developing and contributing to Trestle.

 ## License

 The gem is available as open source under the terms of the [LGPLv3 License](https://opensource.org/licenses/LGPL-3.0).